Jim Jackson Threatened Lawsuit Against Dallas Over $21M, Risking Tensed Locker Room Welcome

 It was the 1992 Draft when the Orlando Magic picked Shaquille O’Neal as the #1 overall pick.
-To follow up on the massive selection, they reportedly paid $40million over 6 years, the biggest rookie deal at the time.
+To follow up on the massive selection, they reportedly paid $ 40 million over 6 years, the biggest rookie deal at the time.
 But his contractual talk was not the only one that made the talk of the town.
-Unlike Shaq, Jim Jackson’s deal was not the biggest, but it was full of legal ramifications.
-It was a lockout situation just for him until there was a case against the NBA.
+Unlike Shaq, Jim Jackson’s deal was not the biggest, but it still made the headlines for all the controversy that it generated.

 Speaking about his bonding with his teammates, the NBA veteran explained the situation.
 “It’s funny because I never got a chance to be in Dallas, period.
 I got the press conference after I got drafted…But after that, I was back in Columbus, you know, back in Ohio, training.”
 This stunning revelation came on Paul George’s most recent podcast episode.
 “So, I never established a relationship with any of the players, the coaches, or anything.
 So, basically, I’m running five on five at home just trying to stay in shape, you know.”